magickw/ReactPortfolio-BG/README.md

 ## credits

-This portofio website was created based on the template created by [Payton Pierce](https://paytonpierce.dev)
+This portofio website was adapted based on the template created by [Payton Pierce](https://paytonpierce.dev)